 Chocomuseo is an international organization that promotes and helps regional cacao producers to improve and make known its chocolate beans.
 They work in 4 different countries, Guatemala, Nicaragua, Mexico, and Peru.
 In the last country, Cusco hosts its main office, located in Plaza Regocijo.
 Chocomuseo must be the first stop for chocolate lovers in Cusco.
 At Chocomuseo, you learn about cacao seeds and the process of grinding them into a flavorful paste, and you can even make a take-home Chocolate bar for later.

 At Chocomuseo, you can take classes in chocolate sculpting, cupcake making, and truffle filling, to name a few workshops.
 The Museum has a cafeteria that offers a menu full of brownies, buns, and fondues that can be eaten with Mayan-style hot chocolate or Peruvian coffee.
-The chocolate offered in its stands is locally grown and as they say at the Chocomuseo, the chocolate comes with twice the flavor and half the guilt.
+Its stands offer Chocolate locally grown and as they say at the Chocomuseo, the chocolate comes with twice the flavor and half the guilt.

 - Tasting Chocolate: You will have the possibility of tasting a great variety of chocolate, not only in bars but also in liqueurs, butter, jams, and even dishes made from chocolate.
-This experience is offered by the majority of Peruvian restaurants of five-forks and Chocomuseo in Cusco.
+The majority of Peruvian restaurants of five-forks offer this experience besides Chocomuseo.

 Nowadays, more and more chocolate companies, restaurants, and exporters have a Social Responsibility to the cacao cultivate lands owners because they prefer organic and natural beans to someone grown with chemicals and fertilizers.
 Although there is no government control office to regulate this kind of agreement between the exporters and the producers, many ONGs (Non-governmental organizations) ensure that Peruvian producers obtain a fair price for their crops, in this case, their cacao beans, like Fairtrade International, the most known.